 The two main islands are as far in landscape meaning as close they are geographically.
 Basse-Terre is covered with lush greenery, has mountainous landscape and even a sulphuric volcano.
 Gran-Terre is a dry and flat but has many beaches.
 There are many opportunities to have fun and spend incredible vacation no matter if you are solo, for a romantic getaway or travel with children.
 Here are some suggestions:

-- Go for a scuba diving and snorkeling.
+- Go for a scuba diving and snorkelling.

 - Attend a festival – they are called ‘parties on the street’.